AriFordsham/GHCWiki/commentary/compiler/backends/llvm.md

 ```

-This approach was the easiest and thus quickest way to initially implement the LLVM backend.
-Now that it is working, there is some room for additional optimizations.
-A potential optimization would be to add a new linker phase for LLVM.
+This approach was the easiest and thus quickest way to initially implement the LLVM back-end.
+Now that it is working, there is some room for additional optimisations.
+A potential optimisation would be to add a new linker phase for LLVM.
 Instead of each module just being compiled to native object code ASAP, it would be better to keep them in the LLVM bitcode format and link all the modules together using the LLVM linker.
 This enable all of LLVM's link time optimisations.
 All the user program LLVM bitcode will then be compiled to a native object file and linked with the runtime using the native system linker.

 # Implementation Issues

+## LLVM Changes

+The biggest problem is that LLVM doesn't provide all the features we need.
+The two issues below, 'Register Pinning' and 'TNTC' are the primary examples of this.
+While there is a patch for LLVM to partially correct fix this, this is a problem in itself as we now must include in GHC our own version of LLVM.
+Eventually we need to either get the changes we need included in LLVM or improve LLVM so that the features we require could be included dynamically.

 ## Register Pinning

-The new backend supports a custom calling convention to place the STG virtual registers into specific hardware registers.
-The current approach taken by the C back-end and NCG of having a fixed assignment of STG virtual registers to hardware registers for performance gains not implemented in the LLVM backend.
+The new back-end supports a custom calling convention to place the STG virtual registers into specific hardware registers.
+The current approach taken by the C back-end and NCG of having a fixed assignment of STG virtual registers to hardware registers for performance gains is not implemented in the LLVM back-end.
 Instead, it uses a custom calling convention to support something semantically equivalent to register pinning.
 The custom calling convention passes the first N variables in specific hardware registers, thus guaranteeing on all function entries that the STG virtual registers can be found in the expected hardware registers.
-This approach is hoped to provide better performance than the register pinning used by NCG/C back-ends as it keeps the STG virtual registers mostly in hardware registers but allows the register allocator more flexibility and access to all machine registers.
+This approach is believed to provide better performance than the register pinning used by NCG/C back-ends as it keeps the STG virtual registers mostly in hardware registers but allows the register allocator more flexibility and access to all machine registers.

 ## TABLES_NEXT_TO_CODE

 GHC for heap objects places the info table (meta data) and the code adjacent to each other.
 That is, in memory, the object firstly has a head structure, which consists of a pointer to an info table and a payload structure.
 The pointer points to the bottom of the info table and the closures code is placed to be straight after the info table, so to jump to the code we can just jump one past the info table pointer.
 The other way to do this would be to have the info table contain a pointer to the closure code.
-However this would then require two jumps to get to the code instead of just one jump in the optimized layout.
+However this would then require two jumps to get to the code instead of just one jump in the optimised layout.
 Achieving this layout can create some difficulty, the current back-ends handle it as follows:

 - The NCG can create this layout itself
 - The C code generator can't.
 So the [Evil Mangler](commentary/evil-mangler) rearranges the GCC assembly code to achieve the layout.

 There is a build option in GHC to use the unoptimised layout and instead use a pointer to the code in the info table.
-This layout can be enabled/disabled by using the compiler def TABLES_NEXT_TO_CODE.
-As LLVM has no means to achieve the optimised layout and we don't wish to write an LLVM sister for the Evil Mangler, the LLVM backend currently uses the unoptimised layout.
+This layout can be enabled/disabled by using the compiler `#def TABLES_NEXT_TO_CODE`.
+As LLVM has no means to achieve the optimised layout and we don't wish to write an LLVM sister for the Evil Mangler, the LLVM back-end currently uses the unoptimised layout.
 This apparently incurs a performance penalty of 5% (source, Making a *Fast Curry: Push/Enter vs. Eval/Apply for Higher-order Languages*, Simon Marlow and Simon Peyton Jones, 2004).

 ## Shared Code with NCG